The Three Tree Pledge is a commitment to sustainability and to practice responsible forestry.

-Wood Products International supports responsible forest stewardship.
+Better Wood Products supports responsible forest stewardship.
 An important part of this vision is supporting the cause of environmental vitality.
 Wood products are attractive, durable and renewable.
 We believe that properly managed forests can last forever.

 In order to successfully manage timber, a very large area must be used to ensure that trees will always be available for harvesting.
-ESNACIFOR’s management plan for the forest consists of continually having mature trees for harvest by completing three thinnings of less desirable trees around those which are left to mature.
+UNACIFOR’s management plan for the forest consists of continually having mature trees for harvest by completing three thinnings of less desirable trees around those which are left to mature.
 The main criteria to allow the selected tree to grow is to eliminate other trees that compete for crown space.
 Limited crown space does not allow enough sunlight to reach the tree and this slows growth.
 The process is broken up into three stages of several years of growth followed by a thinning then several more years of growth.
 Managed this way, a managed stand can produce usable mature timber in 40 years.
 By staggering the thinning process used for renewing the forest throughout, continual production of mature timber is possible.

-ESNACIFOR is educating private landowners surrounding the school’s land that thinning is needed in managing timber — but private landowners lack the resource of time.
+UNACIFOR is educating private landowners surrounding the school’s land that thinning is needed in managing timber — but private landowners lack the resource of time.
 It takes time for trees to grow to large sizes and private landowners need money now.
 Every tree they cut down could bring in a few more dollars profit.
 Private landowners need to be taught the benefits of long term management — and the long term profits that come with proper management — to replace the practice of cutting all viable timber for the short term gain of a few more dollars for every tree cut now.

-Through ESNACIFOR’s management strategies and the Three Tree program providing the new trees to replenish those which are harvested, a sustainable production of resources is achieved while responsibly maintaining the integrity of the forest.
+Through UNACIFOR’s management strategies and the Three Tree program providing the new trees to replenish those which are harvested, a sustainable production of resources is achieved while responsibly maintaining the integrity of the forest.

 More than forest management

-Wood Products International practices responsible forest stewardship.
+Better Wood Products practices responsible forest stewardship.
 An important part of this vision is supporting the cause of environmental vitality.
 Forest products are attractive, durable and renewable.
 We believe that properly managed forests can last forever.